 - National debate on accession is currently ongoing in several African countries

-- Palestine has been participating in transboundary water management activities
+- Palestine has been participating in the activities under the Convention

 - Too early to say – collecting case-studies on how the countries in reality share resources

 - Many of them have a good methodology

 - Water reuse might be really important in several regions of the world